truenas/documentation/content/_includes/TNHardwareGuide.md

 Take time to create a pool before deploying the system.
 Subject it to as close to a real-world workload as possible to reveal individual drive issues and help determine if an alternative pool layout is better suited to that workload.
-Be cautious of used drives as vendors may not be honest or informed about their age and health.
+Be cautious of used drives, as vendors may not be honest or informed about their age and health.
-Check the number of hours on all new drives using `smartctl(8)` to verify they are not recertified.
+Verify vendors have not recertified all new drives by checking the hours using `smartctl(8)`.
-A drive vendor could also zero the hours of a drive during recertification, masking its true age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.
+A drive vendor could also zero the hours of a drive during recertification, masking its age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.

 ### Storage Controllers

 The uncontested most popular storage controllers used with TrueNAS are the 6 and 12 Gbps (Gigabits per second, sometimes expressed as Gb/s) Broadcom (formerly Avago, formerly LSI) SAS host bus adapters (HBA).
 Controllers ship embedded on some motherboards but are generally PCIe cards with four or more internal or external SATA/SAS ports.
-The 6 Gbps LSI 9211 and its rebranded siblings that also use the LSI SAS2008 chip, such as the IBM M1015 and Dell H200, are legendary among TrueNAS users who build systems using parts from the second-hand market.
+The 6 Gbps LSI 9211 and its rebranded siblings with the LSI SAS2008 chip, such as the IBM M1015 and Dell H200, are legendary among TrueNAS users who build systems using parts from the second-hand market.
 Flash using the latest IT or Target Mode firmware to disable the optional RAID functionality found in the IR firmware on Broadcom controllers.
 For those with the budget, newer models like the Broadcom 9300/9400 series give 12 Gbps SAS capabilities and even NVMe to SAS translation abilities with the 9400 series.
 TrueNAS includes the `sas2flash`, `sas3flash`, and `storcli` commands to flash or perform re-flashing operations on 9200, 9300, and 9400 series cards.

 Onboard SATA controllers are popular with smaller builds, but motherboard vendors are better at catering to the needs of NAS users by including more than the traditional four SATA interfaces.
 Be aware that many motherboards ship with a mix of 3 Gbps and 6 Gbps onboard SATA interfaces and that choosing the wrong one could impact performance.
-If a motherboard includes hardware RAID functionality, do not use or configure it, but note that disabling it in the BIOS might remove some SATA functionality depending on the motherboard.
+If a motherboard includes hardware RAID functionality, do not use or configure it, but note that disabling it in the BIOS might remove some SATA functionality, depending on the motherboard.
 Most SATA compatibility-related issues are immediately apparent.

 There are countless warnings against using hardware RAID cards with TrueNAS.
 ZFS and TrueNAS provide a built-in RAID that protects your data better than any hardware RAID card.
 You can use a hardware RAID card if it is all you have, but there are limitations.
 First and most importantly, do not use their RAID facility if your hardware RAID card supports HBA mode, also known as passthrough or JBOD mode (there is one caveat in the bullets below).
 When used, it allows it to perform indistinguishably from a standard HBA.
-If your RAID card does not have this mode, you can configure a RAID0 for every single disk in your system.
+If your RAID card does not have this mode, you can configure a RAID0 for every disk in your system.
 While not the ideal setup, it works in a pinch.
 If repurposing hardware RAID cards with TrueNAS, be aware that some hardware RAID cards: